 International students: AIB is CRICOS registered, and many of its programs have CRICOS registration.
 AIB is currently not accepting applications for study from onshore international students who require a student visa.

-Misconduct, suspension or exclusion: Students should check AIB policies for relevant policies, including the Student Misconduct and Discipline policy, Academic Progress and the Academic Integrity Policy.
+Misconduct, suspension or exclusion: Students should check AIB policies for relevant policies.

 Information about academic governance policies and requirements